0x5ac/p2g/readme.md

                {countdown} in file name creates a decrementing prefix for the output file which makes looking for the .nc in a crowded directory less painful - it's at the top.
-               (It's the number of seconds until midnight, so clear the directory once a day.)
+               (It's the number of minutes until midnight, so clear the directory once a day.)

   <topic>     [ topics | all | <topic>]